ManagementEngineer/AASD4011-miniproject-part1/README.md

-# AASD4011-miniproject-part1
+# AASD4011-miniproject
-Part 1 of the Miniproject for AASD4011
+Miniproject for AASD4011